NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/t5x/README.md

 ```

 ## Multi Node runs
-For a SLURM+pyxis cluster, `example*.sub` files provide example slurm submit files (edit with your details), which call `multiprocess*.sh` to execute training.
-You can add a binding script in the `.sub` file for your cluster, or remove it entirely (dropping some throughput)
+For a SLURM+pyxis cluster, [`example*.sub`](./scripts) files provide example slurm submit files, which are configurable via environment variables and command line args.
+The submit fules call `multiprocess*.sh` to execute training.
+You can add a binding script in the `.sub` file for your cluster, or remove it entirely (dropping some throughput).

 ## Convergence and performance
 For our Pile convergence runs, we used a Global batch size of 2304 for XXL and 2016-2048 for all other models, where GBS is defined as #GPUs * BS/GPU / Tensor Parallel(TP).
 Below are example (tested) hardware topologies on NVIDIA DGX A100 (8x A100-SXM4-80G) and H100-SXM-80G nodes.